rdkcentral/rdkservices/WifiManager/doc/WifiPlugin.md

 <a name="method.getCurrentState"></a>
 ## *getCurrentState <sup>method</sup>*

-Returns the current Wifi state.
+Returns the current WiFi States.
+The possible WiFi states are as follows.

-**Wifi States**
+### WiFi States

-* `0`: UNINSTALLED - The device was in an installed state and was uninstalled; or, the device does not have a Wifi radio installed
+* `0`: UNINSTALLED - The device was installed and uninstalled; or it does not have a Wifi radio installed
-* `1`: DISABLED - The device is installed (or was just installed) and has not yet been enabled
+* `1`: DISABLED - The device is installed but not yet enabled
 * `2`: DISCONNECTED - The device is installed and enabled, but not yet connected to a network
-* `3`: PAIRING - The device is in the process of pairing, but not yet connected to a network
+* `3`: PAIRING - The device is in process of pairing, but not yet connected to a network
 * `4`: CONNECTING - The device is attempting to connect to a network
 * `5`: CONNECTED - The device is successfully connected to a network
-* `6`: FAILED - The device has encountered an unrecoverable error with the Wifi adapter.
+* `6`: FAILED - The device has encountered an unrecoverable error with the WiFi adapter.

 ### Parameters